 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

+Fnatic uses third parties to provide services which are important to the operation of our business.
+Some of these third parties are based, or store information, outside of the UK and the European Union.
 We may transfer the personal information we collect about you to these providers, if this is necessary, in order to perform our contract with you, or if we consider that we have a legitimate interest to do so.
-Our third party providers include (but are not limited to) Amazon/ AWS, Dropbox, Impact, Google, Klayviyo, Salesforce, Slack, Stripe and Shopify.
+Our third party providers include (but are not limited to) Amazon/ AWS, Dropbox, Impact, Google, Klaviyo, Ryze, Salesforce, Slack, Stripe and Shopify.
 These organisations have provided us with assurance that they use and protect data in accordance with GDPR.

 We collect personal data from you for different reasons and so we might keep it for different lengths of time.
 For: